corona-warn-app/cwa-verification-iam/README.md

 ## About this component

 In the world of the Corona Warn App the Verification Identity and Access Management ensures that only authorized health personnel get access to the Verification Portal.
-In sum the parts of the verification component cooperates in the following manner:
+The parts of the verification component cooperate in the following manner:

 - The Verification Server of the Corona Warn App (repository: cwa-verification-server) helps validating whether upload requests from the mobile App are valid or not.
 - The Verification Portal of the Corona Warn App (repository: cwa-verification-portal) allows hotline employees to generate teleTANs which are used by users of the mobile App to upload their diagnostic keys.